air-fitness-bw/backend/README.md

 # Project Goals
 1. Onboarding for a new client and fitness instructor
-2. Ability for instructor to create punch pass categories for each type of group fitness class they offer (yoga, insanity, RIPPED, HIGH, pilates, etc.).
+2. Class and punch cards are intwined so clients now have 10 passes to each class upon class purchase
 3. Ability to easily create / setup a class time
 4. Ability to easily edit / delete a class
 5. Ability for client to create an account and purchase a 10 class punch pass from an instructor.
 7. Punch pass updates for client as it’s used.
-8. Integrate paypal as a payment method.
+8. Integrate PayPal as a payment method.
 Ability for instructor to add people to a 'class

 #  Frameworks / Libraries
 bcrypt bcryptjs cors dotenv express faker helmet jsonwebtoken knex knex-cleaner pg sqlite3 jest nodemon supertest